nidhishdb/nature-image-grid/README.md

 # nature-image-grid
-A image grid created using css grids
+A responsive image grid created using css grids